The Daily Walk with Love

 “‘Days of Future Passed,’ (the) first concept album by The Moody Blues, released in November 1967 on Deram Records.
 After 2 years performing as a struggling white R&B band, The Moody Blues were asked by their record label in September 1967 to record an adaptation of Antonín Dvořák’s Symphony No. 9 as a stereo demonstration record.
 Instead, the band chose to record an orchestral song cycle about a typical working day.
 Recording sessions (were) at Decca Studios in West Hampstead, London during May to November 1967.”

-OK: “Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for ‘fair use’ for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+As Hippy Chick says (a notice pertaining to ALL my videos): “Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for ‘fair use’ for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.
 No profit is made on this audio/video, strictly for comment only.”

 See Wikipedia on The Moody Blues: